mendix/CommunityCommons_ObjectHandling/README.md

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!

-## Microflow Actions
+## Microflow Activities (Java actions exposed as microflows)
-**Object activities (Advanced)**
+Available microflow activities to use in your microflows **Object activities (Advanced)**
-- Clone
+- Clone object
-- CopyAttributes
+- Copy object attribute contents
-- DeepClone
+- Deep clone
-- DeleteAllObjects
+- Delete all objects
-- CommitInSeparateDatabaseTransaction
+- Force commit
-- DeleteInSeparateTransaction :new:
+- Force delete :new:
-- DeleteWithoutEvents :new:
+- Delete objects without events :new:
-- CreateListFromObject :new:
+- Create a list from an object :new:
-- CommitWithoutEvents
+- Commit without events
-- EncryptMemberIfChanged
+- ~~EncryptMemberIfChanged~~
 - End Transaction
-- GetCreatedByUser
-- GetGuid
-- GetLastChangedByUser
+- Get 'Created by' user object
+- Get 'Changed by' user object
-- GetOriginalValueAsString
+- Get object GUID
-- GetTypeAsString
+- Get committed value
-- MemberHasChanged
+- Get entity type
+- Object member has changed
-- ObjectHasChanged
+- Object has changed
 - ~~ObjectIsNew~~
 - ~~RefreshClass~~
-- RefreshClassByObject
+- Refresh class by object
-- StartTransaction
+- Start Transaction

 ## Java
+Helper Java class to use in java actions
 - Xpath.jar

 ## Dependencies